 “Do they not have doorknobs on Apokolips?”
 Powergirl asked.

-The Green Lantern that had saved them didn’t wear the customary union suit of a Green Lantern, nor did she wear the mask that Hal Jordan had adopted to protect his identity.
-With her knowledge of the citizens of Kandor, Powergirl immediately recognized Todra Than-Ol — daughter of the revolutionary scientist Than-Ol who had once stirred the Kandorians against Superman — but said nothing to that effect.
-Second on the scene was Valor, who could easily have passed for a double of Powergirl, with the exception of their clothes.
-Nightwing and Flamebird also came out to investigate this new threat to their city.
+The Green Lantern who had saved them didn’t wear the customary union suit of a Green Lantern, nor did she wear the mask that Hal Jordan had adopted to protect his identity.
+With her knowledge of the citizens of Kandor, Powergirl immediately recognized Todra Than-Ol — daughter of the revolutionary scientist Than-Ol who had once stirred the Kandorians against Superman — but said nothing to that effect. (*) Second on the scene was Valor, who could easily have passed for a double of Powergirl, with the exception of their clothes. (*) Kandor’s longtime crime-fighters Nightwing and Flamebird also came out to investigate this new threat to their city.

 “If one of the New Gods makes a trip to Rokyn, it can’t be good,” Valor said.

 Powergirl smiled.
 She had forgotten that Valor also had Kara Zor-El’s memories. (*)

 [(*) Editor’s note: See Captain Comet’s Rehab Squad: In Search Of, Prologue: The Life of Lesla-Lar.]

 “I don’t believe I know them,” the Green Lantern said.

 “Orion I know,” replied Valor.
 “He’s the son of Darkseid, but the lady I do not.”